mikeroyal/Digital-Forensics-Guide/README.md

 [Renovate](https://github.com/marketplace/renovate) is a tool that keeps dependencies up-to-date with automated Pull Requests.

 [GuardRails](https://github.com/marketplace/guardrails) provides continuous security feedback for modern development teams.

+[ORY Oathkeeper](https://github.com/ory/oathkeeper) is an Identity & Access Proxy (IAP) and Access Control Decision API that authorizes HTTP requests based on sets of Access Rules.

+[Ory Kratos](https://github.com/ory/kratos) is a developer-friendly, security-hardened and battle-test Identity, User Management and Authentication system for the Cloud.
+The Kratos identity server (similiar to Auth0, Okta, Firebase) with Ory-hardened authentication, MFA, FIDO2, TOTP, WebAuthn, profile management, identity schemas, social sign in, registration, account recovery, passwordless.

+[Ory Hydra](https://github.com/ory/hydra) is a hardened, OpenID Certified OAuth 2.0 Server and OpenID Connect Provider optimized for low-latency, high throughput, and low resource consumption.
+Ory Hydra is not an identity provider (user sign up, user login, password reset flow), but connects to your existing identity provider through a [login and consent app](https://www.ory.sh/docs/hydra/oauth2#authenticating-users-and-requesting-consent).

+[Ory Keto](https://github.com/ory/keto) is an Open Source (Go) implementation of [Zanzibar: Google's Consistent, Global Authorization System](https://research.google/pubs/pub48190/).
+It ships gRPC, REST APIs, newSQL, and an easy and granular permission language.
+Supports ACL, RBAC, and other access models.

 [Dnsmasq](https://dnsmasq.org/) is a tool that provides network infrastructure for small networks: DNS, DHCP, router advertisement and network boot.
 It is designed to be lightweight and have a small footprint, suitable for resource constrained routers and firewalls.
 It has also been widely used for tethering on smartphones and portable hotspots, and to support virtual networking in virtualisation frameworks.
 Supported platforms include Linux (with glibc and uclibc), Android, BSD, and MacOS.